ahsang/demo-devops-project/README.md

 - Enables microk8s [metallb](https://metallb.universe.tf/) addon with the address range limited to the host ip and the microk8s dns addon
 - Sets up kubectl
 - Clones the infrastracture as code terraform project [repo](https://github.com/ahsang/certmanager-demo) to /tmp/certmanager-demo inside the host
-- Runs terraform init and terraform plan (Intentionally stopped at plan to save time)
+- Runs terraform init and terraform plan (Intentionally defaults at plan to save time) or runs terraform apply to provision the components.

 ## Next Steps
 - ssh into the host